 Entry requirements:

 Participants should be proficient in spoken and written English.
 Participants should feel comfortable programming in either Python or R (we will be using both in the course), and have a basic understanding of algebra, probability and statistics.
+In case participants only know either Python or R, following a short introduction course for the other language is strongly recommended.

 Teaching methods/learning formats